openenergi/go-event-hub/README.md

 # Networking

-To troubleshoot networking issues with Wireshark due to sockets, TSL connection, SSL keys, etc. you could use a filter like this: `ip.addr == 192.168.XXX.YYY && (tcp.srcport == 5671 || tcp.dstport == 5671)` where `5671` is the standard AMQP 1.0 TCP port to connect to the Azure Event Hub.
+To troubleshoot networking issues with Wireshark due to sockets, TLS connection, SSL keys, etc. you could use a filter like this: `ip.addr == 192.168.XXX.YYY && (tcp.srcport == 5671 || tcp.dstport == 5671)` where `5671` is the standard AMQP 1.0 TCP port to connect to the Azure Event Hub.

 Make sure the `Debug` option of the Go instance representing an AMQP connection (`eventhub.SenderOpts` and `eventhub.ReceiverOpts`) is set to `true` so the SSL key is stored to a file to be later used by Wireshark to decrypt the network traffic capture.
 Check `common.go` for more details on this.